ChadOfficial Name: Republic of Chad

 Safety and Security

-U.S. citizens planning travel to Chad should read the current Worldwide Caution and the Travel Warning for Chad, which warns U.S. citizens of the risks of traveling to Chad.
-U.S. citizens are specifically cautioned against all travel to eastern Chad, the Chad/Sudan border area, and the Chad/Central African Republic border area because of the insecurity caused by high levels of violent crime, the risk of clashes between Chadian security forces and criminal or other armed groups, and the risk of conflict among populations living in these areas.
-The U.S. Embassy in Chad reviews each request for official government travel outside the capital, and prohibits travel to eastern Chad and most border regions without expressed authorization.
-If you are affiliated with humanitarian relief efforts, you should review security precautions and consider measures to mitigate your exposure to violent crime.
-The Government of Chad requires a travel authorization (autorisation de circuler) for anyone traveling to a humanitarian zone or refugee camp.
-If you are residing in Chad, you should exercise caution throughout the country.
+The Department of State has issued a Travel Warning for Chad to advise travelers of the current security situation.
+Avoid all travel to eastern Chad, the Chad/Sudan border area, the Lake Chad area, and the Chad/Central African Republic border area because of high levels of violent crime, the risk of clashes between Chadian security forces and criminal or other armed groups, and the risk of conflict among populations living in these areas.
+Boko Haram has been active in the far north and northern Nigeria in the Lake Chad area.
+Note the U.S. embassy limits and monitors the travel of official government personnel in the country.
+U.S. citizens residing in Chad should exercise caution throughout the country.
+U.S. citizens affiliated with humanitarian relief efforts should review security precautions and take measures to mitigate exposure to violent crime.
+The government of Chad requires a travel authorization (autorisation de circuler) for anyone traveling to a humanitarian zone or refugee camp.

 To stay connected: